ellisp/blog-source/_posts/2018-08-01-business-expectations.md

 Seasonality in the national accounts is driven by many things, with tourism a particularly big contributor in New Zealand.

-I used the same methods (X13-SEATS-ARIMA, via the `seasonal` R package - with defaults such as adjusting for Easter moving from quarter to quarter) to seasonally adjust these quarterly GDP totals as for business confidence.
+I used the same methods (X13-SEATS-ARIMA, via Christoph Sax's `seasonal` R package - with defaults such as adjusting for Easter moving from quarter to quarter) to seasonally adjust these quarterly GDP totals as for business confidence.
 Then I used the seasonally adjusted totals as the basis for growth quarter-to-quarter:

 <img src='/img/0127-growth-line.svg' width='100%'>

 Note that these percentage rates are just from one quarter to the next, not the annualised growth rates that get most attention in policy discussions.

+Stats NZ publish this series only back to 1987.

 ## Combining the two